albinvedin/GPB-Perfy/README.md

 # GPB-Perfy
-Performance Tests for the protoc-plugin [protoc-gen-validate](https://github.com/envoyproxy/protoc-gen-validate).
-The performance tests are written in Golang and C++.
+Performance Tests for the protoc-plugin [protoc-gen-validate](https://github.com/envoyproxy/protoc-gen-validate).<br/>
 The main program is written in Golang, so Golang is required even though only C++ tests are to be executed.
 C++ is not required to execute the Golang-tests.

+Tests are written for:
+- C++ :white_check_mark:
+- Golang :white_check_mark:

 ## Installation
 ### Google Protocol Buffers